aoyshi/Machine-Leaning-Basics/unsupervised/clustering/kmeans/README.md

 2. Initialize counter for number of iterations

-3. While number of iterations < 1000, do
+3. While number of iterations < maxIter, do

     3a.
 Increment number of iterations counter